renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

   - The schema denotes configurable parameters explicitly
 - The current running config is written into STATE-DB.
 This will be the final running config which is built-in config that is tweaked from incremental updates.
 Hence the final running/in-use config.
 - The current config is also saved into a file in host mounted dir, which will be taken over during image upgrade.
 This way any updates gets carried over to the new image.
 - The CLI commands will be provided to config/show.
+The pre-existing gNMI support could be extended to the new DB objects transparently.
 - Explicit action invocation can be requested via CONFIG-DB with an expiry time.
   - A generic object to invoke any action with required inputs specified with time point of expiry
   - This can be used by DRIs/tools to tap on Switch's ability to run a mitigation or safety-check or to report an anomally manually to trigger the chain of actions per configuration.